-"Oh, no," said Grace.
+"Oh, no," said Agnes.

-"Yes, Grace, I need you to go down the Malt Shovel and get our Arthur."
+"Yes, Agnes, I need you to go down the Malt Shovel and get our Arthur."

-Grace left the bakery, ran across West Street, past the bank and into the pub.
-She looked around the bar through the smoke and at all the male heads; the conversation suddenly died, and men were staring at her.
+Agnes left the bakery, ran across North Street, passed the bank and into the pub.
+She looked around the bar; the conversation died and men were staring at her as if she were some display in a museum.

-"Arthur," she called.
+"Arthur," she shouted.